 The second method is what I call, “the OCD” (Obsessive-Compulsive Behaviour) method.
 This method is more engaged, but the results are much better, as you can see from the first video presented at the top of this blog.
 This method allows you to totally control almost every aspect of the video and will even allow you to change it, relatively, easily when it is completed.

-However, you will need considerable skills on several softwares in order to get this done.
+However, you will need considerable skills in several pieces of software in order to get this done.

 As with the first method, you still need to plan the drawings with the script.
 The difference is that now, the drawings need to be completed first, either on paper or digitally.
 For this example, I’ll use a dog that we used in one of our videos.